andrii-solokh/LWCAction/README.md

 this.recordId
 ```
 ### Actions not in LwcAction context
-- If you need to close action, show or hide spinner not from LwcAction component you can do it this way:
+- To close action, show or hide spinner from component other than LwcAction:
 1. Import 'LwcAction':
 ```
 import LwcAction from'c/lwcAction'
 ```
-2. Invoke needed method:
+2. Invoke required method:
 ```
-LwcAction.fireCloseAction(this) // to close Lighting Action
+LwcAction.fireCloseAction(this) // close Lighting Action
-LwcAction.fireShowSpinner(this) // to show spinner
+LwcAction.fireShowSpinner(this) // show spinner
-LwcAction.fireHideSpinner(this) // to hide spinner
+LwcAction.fireHideSpinner(this) // hide spinner
-LwcAction.fireRefreshView(this) // to refresh view
+LwcAction.fireRefreshView(this) // refresh view
-LwcAction.fireAuraEvent(this, 'e.force:createRecord', { entityApiName: "Contact" }) // to call any Aura event with params
+LwcAction.fireAuraEvent(this, 'e.force:createRecord', { entityApiName: "Contact" }) // call any Aura event with params
 ```

 ### Additional Features
-- To show Toast Message call 'showToast(title, message, variant)':
+- Show Toast Message call 'showToast(title, message, variant)':
 ```
 this.showToast('title', 'message', 'info')
 ```

 - To simplify wire method use 'handleWire(value, (data) => {})'.
-If 'value.error' is not null or passed callback throw error, the Lighting Action will be closed and error will be shown with Toast Message. example:
+If 'value.error' is not null or passed callback throws error, the Lighting Action will be closed and error will be shown with Toast Message.
+Example:
 ```
 @wire (getData, {accountId: '$recordId', quartersCount: '$quartersCount'}) wireData (value) {
     this.wiredData = value